GuillaumeMendle/football_prediction/README.txt

 ## Description

 This project consists of several Jupyter notebooks, each corresponding to a specific part of the assignment.
-Follow the order indicated by the numbers in the notebook filenames.
+Please follow the order indicated by the numbers in the notebook filenames.
 All notebooks are located in the "project_code" folder.

 ### 1. Notebook: `0_Part_1.ipynb`
 **Objective**: Addresses Part I of the assignment: *"EXPLORING THE FIRST SEASON"*.